shahdkh05-gif/risk-compliance-data-analyzer/README.md

 python main.py
 ```

-The first time you run it, the project creates a sample dataset automatically inside the `data` folder.
+The project will create a sample dataset automatically the first time it runs.

 ## Outputs

-The terminal shows a short summary, including the total number of records and the number of incidents in each risk level.

-The `outputs` folder contains the final CSV report and three chart images:
+After running the project, these files are created:

+- `data/sample_incidents.csv` - sample incident dataset
-- `risk_distribution_pie.png` shows how incidents are split across risk levels
+- `outputs/final_risk_report.csv` - cleaned data with risk levels added
-- `incident_trend_chart.png` shows how incidents change month by month
+- `risk_compliance.db` - SQLite database with the processed records
+- `outputs/risk_distribution_pie.png` - chart showing risk level distribution
+- `outputs/incident_trend_chart.png` - chart showing incidents over time
-- `category_breakdown_chart.png` shows which incident categories appear the most
+- `outputs/category_breakdown_chart.png` - chart showing incident categories

-The SQLite database file is called `risk_compliance.db`.
-It stores the cleaned data in a table named `processed_incidents`.
+The terminal also prints a short summary of the results.

 ## Notes

-This project uses generated sample data, but the same code can be adjusted to work with a real incident or compliance CSV file later.
+This project uses sample data, so it is mainly for practice and portfolio purposes.
+The same structure can be used with a real incident, compliance, or risk dataset if the CSV columns are adjusted.